Lower Portland Ferry

 The Lower Portland Ferry is one of four cable ferry crossings over the Hawkesbury River proper, and is unusual in being the only one not provided by Transport for NSW.
-The other are the Sackville Ferry upstream, and the Webbs Creek Ferry and Wisemans Ferry downstream.
+The others are the Sackville Ferry upstream, and the Webbs Creek Ferry and Wisemans Ferry downstream.
 A fifth ferry, the Berowra Waters Ferry, crosses a side-arm of the river.